matthieumota/lego-tree/README.md

 ## Parse data

 Our first task is to parse data from csv source.
 We're going to parse data from server.
 We use stream to potentially read file with chunks for optimization (`createReadStream`).
 We use [csv-parser](https://www.npmjs.com/package/csv-parser) for that.

+## Display data

+We start from endpoint with nodes.
+At that point, we group result with features at first level.
+Next, we pass data to a component `Tree` who pass nodes to `Node` component recursively.
+We group features in four groups by status for visibility.

+We prepare abilities to manage nodes in a state.
+We can easily add fields on objects.
+We can already collapse / expand elements.